Kiwironic/AIAssistedXiaomiFingerPrintDriverforLinux/README.md

 This project is licensed under the GPL v2 License - see the [LICENSE](LICENSE) file for details.

+## AI Development Approach

+This project leverages AI assistance for:
+- Automated hardware analysis and documentation
+- Code generation following Linux kernel best practices
+- Systematic reverse engineering methodology
+- Quality assurance and testing strategies

 ## Disclaimer

 This driver is developed through reverse engineering for interoperability purposes.
 All work complies with applicable laws and regulations.
+The AI assistance ensures systematic development while maintaining code quality and documentation standards.